Sedgefield

 Sedgefield is a market town and civil parish in County Durham, England.
-It had a population of 5,211 as at the 2011 census.
+It had a population of 4,986 in the 2021 census.
 It has the only operating racecourse in County Durham.

+Etymology

+The name Sedgefield is of Old English origin.
+It is derived from the given-name Cedd + feld (> "field").

 History

 Roman

-A Roman 'ladder settlement' was discovered by Channel Four's Time Team programme in 2003, in fields just to the west of Sedgefield.
+In 2003, a Roman 'ladder settlement' was discovered in fields just to the west of Sedgefield, by Channel Four's Time Team programme.
 It consisted of rows of parallel crofts and workshops on either side of a north–south trackway, creating a ladder-like layout, which could be securely dated by the many finds of Roman coins.

 Hunting

 During the 1800s, it was a hunting centre, dubbed 'the Melton of the North'.
 Hunter Ralph Lambton had his headquarters at Sedgefield: the humorous writer, Robert Smith Surtees, who lived at Hamsterley Hall, was a friend of his.
 On 23 February 1815, Lord Darlington wrote: 'Mr Ralph Lambton was out with some gentlemen from Sedgefield, and a most immense field.'